Elefantenklo – Giessen, Germany - Atlas Obscura

 Considered a prime example of ill-conceived urban development, the Elefantenklo (German for “Elephant Toilet”) is famous for being one of the ugliest structures built in post-war Germany.
 It has nevertheless stood for almost 50 years, and is widely regarded to be the most distinctive landmark in Giessen.

 As the German economy boomed through the 1950s and into the 1960s, car ownership increased, as did traffic.
 To help alleviate the resulting congestion, the town of Giessen planned to transform an existing roundabout into a higher-volume intersection with an elevated pedestrian crossing.
-The bridge was great opposed even in the planning phase, but the city went ahead with construction, reaching completion in 1968.
+The bridge was greatly opposed even in the planning phase, but the city went ahead with construction, reaching completion in 1968.
 When the footbridge was inaugurated on September 28th of that year, people derisively referred to it as the Elefantenklo.
 The name stuck.

 There were many reasons for the nickname.
 The footbridge was—and still is—exaggeratedly large for the few pedestrians who actually have need of it.
 In addition to the inhuman scale, the platform of the bridge features three strange holes.
 Perhaps they were intended to provide daylight to the automobile traffic below; perhaps, as a popular urban legend has it, the holes exist due to a miscalculation of the amount of concrete needed for the project.
 Whatever the reason for the existence of the holes, their presence makes the bridge look strikingly similar to a gigantic outhouse bench seat.
 Even beyond the peculiar appearance, however, the biggest reason for the nickname was the fact that the inhabitants of Giessen hated the bridge.